 Novel Writing Boot Camp

-For the second June in a row I'll be teaching a summer course in novel writing at Lake Forest College.
+For the third June in a row I'll be teaching a summer course in novel writing at Lake Forest College.
 Click here for details.